5 Golden Rules to Govern Your Supplier Negotiations

 Good relationships are key for the long-term success of your subscription box business.

-When you work with the same suppliers repeatedly, you’ll soon be getting more than just good deals — you’ll be getting free samples, access to new products before anyone else and shoutouts on social media.
+When you repeatedly work with the same suppliers, you’ll soon be getting more than just good deals — you’ll be getting free samples, access to new products before anyone else and shoutouts on social media.
 Those are just some of the little perks of a long-term professional relationship that can give you the edge over your competitors.

 Plus, if you set up long-term contracts to place multiple orders over coming months, you might be land an even bigger discount.